erondpowell/python-basics-6-problem-sets/README.md

 ## pset-3: Functional Programming
 Task: Write a program that imports vocab from a CSV and randomly selects a word to play the game hangman against the computer.

-## pset-4: More functional Programming
+## pset-4: More Functional Programming
 Task: Build a version of scrabble to let a human play alone then another to play against the computer.

 ## pset-5: Not Saved.